 I work with Dr. Rebecca Nugent on problems in record linkage.
 Record linkage is the process of identifying records corresponding to unique entities across datasets.
 We are currently working to merge historical Irish census data from 1901 and 1911.
 We incorporate known sociodemographic changes, household network structure, and information about the hand labeling process into the linkage to overcome merge challenges.
 We crowd-source individual and household labels and track human-computer interactions through an R Shiny application found here.

 My previous record linkage project was at the U.S. Census Bureau, where I was advised by Dr. John Abowd, Dr. Steve Fienberg, Dr. Samuel Ventura, and Dr. Jared Murray.
-We developed a semi-supervised approach to record linkage at the U.S. Census Bureau and utililized active learning to extend current unsupervised methods in order to capitalize on the benefits of supervised learning (NSF grant: SES1130706).
+We developed an active learning approach to expand and enhance current record linkage methods.

 2017-2018 PhD TA Excellence Award 2015-2016 PhD TA Excellence Award